Swiss chalet

 Bailey’s Run Winery

 If you don’t want to drive out of town to enjoy your drinks, there’s a wine bar downtown, where you can do a tasting of some traditional Swiss wines.
 Grab a bottle to go and have a picnic in the park.
-But of course you need cheese, so the other place you must stop is the Edelweiss Cheese Shop.
-Grab your traditional Gruyère or Emmentaler (those are the original “Swiss” cheeses) or take home some other types of cheese for fondue.
-You can also stock up on chocolate, fudge and ice cream at the Maple Leaf Cheese and Chocolate house.
+But of course you need cheese, so the other place you must stop is the Chalet Cheese Haus.
+Grab your traditional Gruyère or Emmentaler (those are the original “Swiss” cheeses) or take home some other types of Wisconsin cheese for fondue.
+You can also stock up on chocolate, fudge and ice cream here.

 If you come to New Glarus at Christmas time you’re in for some special treats: Christmas stollen bread with rum, marzipan and candied fruit, fresh-baked Pfeffernusse, lebkuchen (similar to gingerbread) with St. Nicholas and more!